cbayonao/laboratoria/README.md

-# Firebase Login, Signup and Wall build in React, Bootstrap and Firebase.
+# Login, signup and wall build in React, Bootstrap and Firebase.

 Project for build a Login, Signup, and wall.